How the city’s affordable housing lottery works

 What are the qualifications for the lottery?

 Qualifications vary for each affordable housing lottery.
-For example, a lottery for apartments at 325 Kent Ave. in Williamsburg requires that a single person applicant for a studio earns between $21,772 and $25,400 a year.
-Meanwhile, a single person applicant for a studio at Five Blue Slip in neighboring Greenpoint would have to make between $13,955 and $19,050 a year.
+For example, a lottery for apartments at 325 Kent Ave. in Williamsburg required that a single person applicant for a studio earned between $21,772 and $25,400 a year.
+Meanwhile, a single person applicant for a studio at Five Blue Slip in neighboring Greenpoint had to make between $13,955 and $19,050 a year.
 Each housing lottery’s qualifications can be found on the NYC Housing Connect website under the Housing List section.

 How do I apply?